seqan/seqan/manual/source/Tutorial/FragmentStore.rst

      read1   ACACGGT        [2-9[
      read2     ACGGTT-G     [4-12[

-The :dox:`FragmentStore::alignedReadStore alignedReadStore` is the only store where the id (alignId in the figure) of an element is not implicitly given by its position.
+The :dox:`FragmentStore::alignedReadStore` is the only store where the id (alignId in the figure) of an element is not implicitly given by its position.
 The reason for this is that it is necessary in many cases to rearrange the elements of the alignedReadStore, e.g. increasingly by (contigId,beginPos), by readId or pairMatchId.
 This can be done by :dox:`sortAlignedReads`.
 If it is necessary to address an element by its id, the elements must be sorted by id first.
-In the case that ids are not contiguously increasing, e.g. because some elements where removed, they must be renamed by a prior call of :dox:`FragmentStore#compactAlignedReads compactAlignedReads`.
+In the case that ids are not contiguously increasing, e.g. because some elements where removed, they must be renamed by a prior call of :dox:`FragmentStore#compactAlignedReads`.
-Analogously the function :dox:`FragmentStore#compactPairMatchIds compactPairMatchIds` renames ``pairMatchId`` values contiguously and replaces values that occur in only one alignment by ``INVALID_ID``.
+Analogously the function :dox:`FragmentStore#compactPairMatchIds` renames ``pairMatchId`` values contiguously and replaces values that occur in only one alignment by ``INVALID_ID``.

 Display Aligned Reads
 ^^^^^^^^^^^^^^^^^^^^^

 The multiple read alignment can be displayed in text form or in a scalable graphics format (SVG).
-Therefore first a stairs layout of the reads must be computed via :dox:`AlignedReadLayout#layoutAlignment layoutAlignment` and stored in an :dox:`AlignedReadLayout`.
+Therefore first a stairs layout of the reads must be computed via :dox:`AlignedReadLayout#layoutAlignment` and stored in an :dox:`AlignedReadLayout`.
-The function :dox:`AlignedReadLayout#printAlignment printAlignment` can then be used to output a window (beginPos,endPos,firstLine,lastLine) of the read alignment against a contig either to a stream or ``SVGFile``.
+The function :dox:`AlignedReadLayout#printAlignment` can then be used to output a window (beginPos,endPos,firstLine,lastLine) of the read alignment against a contig either to a stream or ``SVGFile``.
 The following small example demonstrates how to first load two contigs from a Fasta file and then import a read alignment given in SAM format:

 .. includefrags:: core/demos/tutorial/store/store_diplay_aligned_reads.cpp